RageLeague/GriftlandsExpanded/README.md

 A very early version of a mod for Griftlands.
 Depository intended mainly for testing purposes, at least for now.

-Official guide for setting up mods [here](https://forums.kleientertainment.com/forums/topic/116914-early-mod-support/).
+The official guide for setting up mods is [here](https://forums.kleientertainment.com/forums/topic/116914-early-mod-support/).

 ## Current Changes